jotavare/minishell/README.md

 ## UTILITIES
 #### Return Values ($?)
+> The values that a function returns when it completes.

 * All Linux commands return an error code between `0` and `255`.
 * The value 0 represents the value true (command success).